Headlamp: Timeline

+Audi showed the Audi Nuvolari concept car with LED headlights in 2003.
 Automotive headlamp applications using light-emitting diodes (LEDs) have been undergoing development since 2004.
+In 2004, Audi released the first car with LED daytime running lights and directionals, the 2004 Audi A8 W12.

 In 2006 the first series-production LED low beams were factory-installed on the Lexus LS 600h / LS 600h L. The high beam and turn signal functions used filament bulbs.
 The headlamp was supplied by Koito Industries Ltd.

 In 2007 the first headlamps with all functions provided by LEDs, supplied by AL-Automotive Lighting, were introduced on the V10 Audi R8 sports car (except in North America).

 In 2009 Hella headlamps on the 2009 Cadillac Escalade Platinum became the first all-LED headlamps for the North American market.

 In 2010 the first all-LED headlamps with adaptive high beam and what Mercedes called the "Intelligent Light System" were introduced on the 2011 Mercedes CLS.

 In 2013 the first digitally controlled full-LED glare-free "Matrix LED" adaptive headlamps were introduced by Audi on the facelifted A8, with 25 individual LED segments.
 The system dims the light that would shine directly onto oncoming and preceding vehicles, but continues to cast its full light on the zones between and beside them.
 This works because the LED high beams are split into numerous individual light-emitting diodes.
 High-beam LEDs in both headlights are arranged in a matrix and adapt fully electronically to the surroundings in milliseconds.
 They are activated and deactivated or dimmed individually by a control unit.
 In addition, the headlights also function as a cornering light.
 Using predictive route data supplied by the MMI navigation plus, the focus of the beam is shifted towards the bend even before the driver turns the steering wheel.
 In 2014: Mercedes-Benz introduced a similar technology on the facelifted CLS-Class in 2014, called Multibeam LED, with 24 individual segments.

 As of 2010, LED headlamps such as those available on the Toyota Prius were providing output between halogen and HID headlamps, with system power consumption slightly lower than other headlamps, longer lifespans, and more flexible design possibilities.
 As LED technology continues to evolve, the performance of LED headlamps was predicted to improve to approach, meet, and perhaps one day surpass that of HID headlamps.
 That occurred by mid-2013, when the Mercedes S-Class came with LED headlamps giving higher performance than comparable HID setups.

+LED headlamps in recent vehicles have been widely criticized for being too bright and blinding other drivers.
+Federal Motor Vehicle Safety Standard 108 has not been updated since the introduction of LEDs, and some manufacturers have reportedly engineered headlamps to have a dark spot where they are measured according to the regulation while being over-illuminated in the rest of the field.